Minnesota Orchestra performs Westwater's piece, A Love for the

 is performed in all kinds of venues including concert halls, auditoriums and outdoors.

-Photochoreography engagements include the principal orchestras of Cleveland, Toronto, Pittsburgh,
+Photochoreography engagements include the principal orchestras of Cleveland, Toronto, Scotland, Pittsburgh,

 Seattle, Washington DC, Minneapolis, Dallas, Vancouver, Baltimore, Milwaukee,

-Denver, Saint Louis, Columbus, Rochester, Buffalo, Salt Lake City, Singapore and Scotland, plus over 150 more >
+Denver, St. Louis, Salt Lake City, Columbus, Rochester, Liverpool and Singapore, plus over

 For repertoire, booking and